Louis Vlavonou

-Gbèhounou Louis Vlavonou (born 1953) is a Beninese politician who is the current President of the National Assembly.
+Gbèhounou Louis Vlavonou (born 1953) is a Beninese politician who was the President of the National Assembly in 2019–2026.

 He is a member of the Progressive Union party.
 He has been a Member of Parliament since 2003 before being elected president of the National Assembly of Benin on 17 May 2019 with 78 votes, 1 against and 3 abstentions.